 Cons of Debt Investments

-Returns are capped — With debt investments, you’re the mortgage holder of a loan secured by a specific property.
-Your return is limited to the interest accrued on the money you’ve loaned to the borrower — you don’t share in any profit made on the deal.
+With debt investments, you’re the mortgage holder of a loan secured by a specific property.
+Your return is limited to the interest accrued on the money you’ve loaned to the borrower.
+You don’t share in any profit made on the deal.

-No tax benefit — One of the benefits of real estate investing is that property owners can deduct depreciation.
-As a debt investor, you’re loaning money to the owner of the property, not an owner yourself, so you cannot deduct property depreciation.
+One of the benefits of real estate investing is that property owners can deduct depreciation.
+As a debt investor, you’re loaning money to the owner of the property, not an owner yourself.
+Therefore, you cannot deduct property depreciation.

 What Are Real Estate Equity Investments?

-With equity real estate investing, you get a proportionate piece of equity in a specific property or portfolio of properties, and share in the profits as the property is developed and sold or managed for rental income.
+With equity real estate investing, you own a proportionate piece of equity in a specific property or portfolio of properties.
+Further, you share in the profits as the property is developed and sold or managed for rental income.

 Pros of Equity Investments